ox-lang/ox/doc/evaluation.md

 compilers" which can rewrite data read by the reader into legitimate forms which may be executed by eval possibly an implicit compiler.
-Macros enable a language to be written in terms of a number of "primitive" forms (traditionally "lambda", "if", "def" and a handful of others), in terms of which all other computations can be written.
-Other computations, written in terms of macros and functions, then by way of macros expand down to some simple and fixed determination of these "primitive" or "special" forms which a compiler or other evaluator can the process into machine code.
+Macros enable a language to be written in terms of a number of "primitive" forms (traditionally `lambda`, `if`, `def` and a handful of others), in terms of which all other computations can be written.
+Other computations, written in terms of macros and functions, then by way of macros expand down to some simple and fixed determination of these "primitive" or "special" forms which an interpreter or other evaluator can the process into machine code.

 In an imperative, sequentially evaluated language (a traditional Lisp, including Clojure), macros or "syntax transforms" are defined and then